ybiblow/Championship/README.md

-# Championship
+## Championship
-Java OOP final project
+Built a championship management system for sports games.
+Using Java, JavaFX, MVC, OOP and Eclipse.